Downgrade is one of the commands of the pub tool. Learn more about pub.

 If you don’t have network access, you can still run

-However, by default, pub always tries to go online when you downgrade if you
+pub downgrade tries to go online if you

-available.
-If you don’t want it to do that, pass the
+If you don’t want pub to do that, pass it the

-running pub.
-In this mode, it only looks in your local package cache and
+In offline mode, pub looks only in your local package cache,